Unique profiles for different user roles

 When you click this button a range of options will appear.
-The option we are interested in is directly below the button and is labeled ‘Make this profile role-specific’.
+The option we are interested in is directly below the button and is labeled ‘Make this profile role-specific.'
 You want to click on the dropdown and select the user role that you want to assign to this form.
 Once you have done all this you can click the create button to save the profile.
 The last thing you want to do is copy the shortcode.

 Step 3: Add shortcode to the user page

 To ensure that Ultimate Member functions correctly you must add the shortcode to the user page and not create a new page.
 So you want to go to the existing user page and edit it.
-On the user page you will see the shortcode for the default profile form.
-You want to add the new the new shortcode to this page then update the page to save the changes.
-Once you have done this users with the matching role will see this profile rather than the default one.
+On the user page, you will see the shortcode for the default profile form.
+You want to add the new shortcode to this page then update the page to save the changes.
+Once you have done the users with the matching role will see this profile rather than the default one.
 If your site has several roles you simply add every profile shortcode to the user page.

 Step 4: Check all user roles